csyn/cirq/README.md

 Cirq allows you to push and pop form both ends of the queue and also to peek at, and place characters anywhere in between.

+## Usage ##

+The makefile and `cirq_test.c` are just for testing.
+The tests are run by issuing the command `make` or `make test` in the base directory of this project, note that this requires GNU Make and GCC (or equivalents).
+Clean up is done using the command `make clean`

+If you wish to include this software in your project, you will only require `cirq.h`

+## Functionality ##

-In this queue implementation tail should always points to a value of no consequence, head points to a 'given value', except when the queue is empty.
+In this queue implementation tail should always point to a value of no consequence, head points to a 'given value', except when the queue is empty.

 `static inline struct cirq cirq_init(const size_t width,